Arokamal/Decode-COVID-19-with-Genome-Analysis/Task/README.md

 # T-SNE:
 -	Generated document topic matrix.
 -	T-SNE clustering of LDA topics.

+# Semantic-Based Search:
+-	Duplicates and Null values.
+-	Dropping non-English articles.
+-	Spacy Parser and Tokenizer
+-	Sentence Tokenization
+-	Word2vec Training
+-	Ranking documents
+-	Saving the model and the dataframe

+# ii.
+WORKFLOW OF MY NOTEBOOK 2: (COVID-19-CORD-NER-information-extraction-Q&A)
+1. NER Extraction from Text
+2. Dependency parses
+3. Question-Answering

+# NER Extraction from Text:
+-	spaCy based imports
+-	NER extraction using Spacy library
+-	Closer look at what spaCy is doing when it performs named entity recognition
+-	Finding same entity texts

+# Dependency parses:
+-	Encoding grammatical information by using spaCy's dependency visualizer.
+-	Identifying verbs + direct objects that are grammatically linked to a location.
+-	Identifying all the actions related to a single city, Wuhan.

+# Question-Answering:
+-	Downloaded a transformer model that's already been trained on SQuAD from the Huggingface model repository.
+-	Performed queries

 # Results are available in 'Results' folder and in 'Report' folder ->.pdf.